Alt-text on X: the AEO move most creators skip, done in voice

 3. Natural keyword if it fits.
 If your post is about onboarding flows and the image shows your onboarding setup, the keyword 'onboarding flow' is allowed.
 If the image is unrelated to the keyword, don't force it.
 Keyword-stuffing on alt-text reads as gaming to both algorithms and humans.

-The voice element: write the alt-text in your voice, not in robotic SEO syntax.
+The voice element: write the alt-text in your register, not in robotic SEO syntax.
 'Two cofounders staring at a regression chart that wasn't supposed to look like that' beats 'Image of two people looking at chart.'
 Both describe; the first one adds the voice signature without crossing into joke-as-description.

 What not to do